Battle of Taiyuan

-The Japanese offensive called 太原作戦 or the Battle of Taiyuan was a major battle fought in 1937 between China and Japan named for Taiyuan (the capital of Shanxi province), which lay in the 2nd Military Region.
+The Battle of Taiyuan (太原作戦; 太原會戰) was a major battle fought in 1937 between China and Japan named for Taiyuan (the capital of Shanxi province), which lay in the 2nd Military Region.
 The battle concluded in a victory for Japan over the National Revolutionary Army (NRA), including part of Suiyuan, most of Shanxi and the NRA arsenal at Taiyuan, and effectively ended large-scale organized resistance in the North China area.

 Japanese forces included the Japanese Northern China Area Army under Hisaichi Terauchi, elements of the Kwantung Army, and elements of the Inner Mongolian Army led by Demchugdongrub.
 Chinese forces were commanded by Yan Xishan (warlord of Shanxi), Wei Lihuang (14th Army Group), and Fu Zuoyi (7th Army Group), as well as Zhu De who led the Eighth Route Army of the Chinese Communist Party (under the Second United Front alliance).

 Occupation of the territories gave the Japanese access to coal from Datong in northern Shanxi, but also exposed them to attacks by the guerrilla forces of the Nationalist army including the Eighth Route Army, tying down many Japanese troops which could have been diverted to other campaigns.

 Background

 After the Marco Polo Bridge incident in July 1937 the Japanese invaded North China.
-By the end of that month the Japanese North China Area Army (jap 北支那方面軍, Kita Shina hōmen gun) under Lieutenant General Kiyoshi Katsuki were at the outskirts of Beiping.
+By the end of that month the Japanese North China Area Army (Japanese: 北支那方面軍, Kita Shina hōmen gun) under Lieutenant General Kiyoshi Katsuki were at the outskirts of Beiping.
 In August and September 1937, following the capture of Beiping and the commencement of the offensive westwards through Nan Pass to Shanxi, the North China Area Army advanced southwards along the primary rail lines.
 However, the advance was necessitated to be suspended in order to allocate resources to the Shanghai front, which required three divisions, and the Manchuria front, for which one division was required.
 The group made a strategic halt at the Yellow River near Jinan, which is located on the border of Shandong province.
 In this particular instance, it is conceivable that a cessation of hostilities would have occurred in anticipation of Han Fuju, the governor of Shandong, potentially aligning with the Japanese.

 Instead, while the Japanese were waiting, Governor Han obeyed Chiang Kai-shek's orders to destroy Japanese property.
 In Qingdao, the local authorities suddenly purchased 10,000 gallons of kerosene, which they used to carry out the destruction on 29 and 30 December.
 Due to Japan's significant investments in Shandong, it was crucial that the province be captured swiftly, prompting the North China Area Army to resume its advance.
 This time, Han chose not to fight, for which Chiang had him executed, and the Japanese occupation of Qingdao was unopposed.
 Operations in China now came to a halt.
 The 1937 campaigns had consumed vast quantities of men and munitions, and the Rape of Nanking alone had caused a breakdown in discipline serious enough to undermine the military effectiveness of the mainland armies.
 Time was needed to consolidate, replenish and repair the war machine before it could advance again.